taggatron/Referencinggame/README.md

 - **Score System**: Real-time score tracking and display

 ## 🎓 Educational Value
+## 🤖 Citing Generative AI (Harvard examples)

+Below are example patterns often recommended by institutions.
+Always check your university’s specific Harvard guide.

+- In-text (tool as author):
+   - (OpenAI, 2025)
+   - Narrative: According to OpenAI (2025), …

+- Reference list (model output used):
+   - OpenAI.
+(2025).
+ChatGPT (Sep 2025 version) [Large language model].
+Available at: https://chat.openai.com/ (Accessed: 19 September 2025).

+- Reference list (technical report):
+   - OpenAI.
+(2023).
+GPT-4 Technical Report.
+Available at: https://arxiv.org/abs/2303.08774 (Accessed: 19 September 2025).

+- In-text (prompted content paraphrased):
+   - Paraphrase: Recent outputs suggest … (OpenAI, 2025).
+   - Quoted exact wording should include a quote and an indication of the AI source.

+Tip: Include a short methodology note in your assignment (e.g., “An LLM was used to ideate examples.
+Outputs were checked and edited.”) if your institution requires disclosure.

 This game helps students with:
 - **Citation Format Recognition**: Practice identifying correct academic formatting